βFAQ

 As users frequently perform various activities on the protocol, gas fees must be contained to the greatest extent possible.
 That said, an off-chain service provides the best user experience by improving transaction efficiency and minimizing gas fees.

-The core engine of Term Structure must be efficient and flexible to support a comprehensive fixed-income protocol, consisting of Primary Markets via auctions and then Secondary and Repurchase Markets via orderbooks.
+The core engine of Term Structure must be efficient and flexible to support a comprehensive fixed-income protocol, consisting of Fixed-Rate Borrowing/Lending via auctions and then tToken and Repurchase Markets via orderbooks.
 Across these three markets, there are many trading actions, including making deposits, transferring funds, withdrawing, placing orders, matching orders, canceling orders, etc. If the protocol were built directly on Ethereum, this would result in exorbitant user gas fees every time they execute any of the above actions.
 Therefore, this protocol needs a scaling solution to process transactions off-chain before sending them on-chain for the smart contract to verify their validity.

 Why Do We Use a ZK-rollup As the Scaling Solution?